samaratrilling/HMMTrigramTagger/README.txt

 	- If you choose to rerun the function, note that running the function that replaces rare words with _RARE_ can take up to 15 minutes.
 The replacement function produces ner_train2.dat.
 	You should then run count_freqs.py on ner_train2.dat and pipe the results into a new file.
+(I've done this into ner2.counts).
 	$	python count_freqs.py ner_train2.dat > newFile

 	- If you choose to use the already-saved output: I have saved the output of re-running count_freqs.py